-My husband Nico is a professor at Hunter College, a part of the public university system in New York City, which means we’re rich by most standards in the world except for the one where we live.
-In our hometown of Brooklyn, his job and mine as a writer make us rich in time and freedom, except that it often doesn’t feel that way.
+My husband Nico is a professor in the public university system in New York City, which means we’re rich by most standards in the world except for the one where we live.
+In our hometown of Brooklyn, his job and mine as a freelance writer make us rich in time and freedom, except that it often doesn’t feel that way.

 I worked with a life coach for an article who suggested that if I could better manage my time, I could fit in everything I wanted to do.
 I even joined an online group where people would post their schedules for the next day and then follow with how well they did in sticking to it.
 A typical schedule might start: